 I have lived with anxiety for so long that I don’t recollect what life was like without it.
 Maybe I was born with it.
-I worry about something I said or did days back, how others might perceive what I said, how they will react, what will happen in the future- you get the picture.
+As an introvert with high-functioning anxiety, I worry about something I said or did days back, how others might perceive what I said, how they will react, and what will happen in the future- you get the picture.

 Nevertheless, I’m able to maintain a perfectly stoic face, so nobody has the tiniest clue about the thoughts racing through my mind.
 Many of you are probably nodding along.
 Turns out, I suffer from a secret form of anxiety known as high-functioning anxiety.